Reclaim disk space

 Clear the cache

-An easy way to reclaim a sizeable amount of disk space is to clear the cache in a user’s home directory.
+An easy way to reclaim a substantial amount of disk space is to clear the cache in a user’s home directory.

 1. Launch a terminal window